tverg419/python_algorithms/README.md

 - **Hamming weight** the number of symbols in a given string that are non-zero symbols
 - We should be able to limit the number of times we have to bit shift based on the number itself.
     - Ex.
 16 > 11 => only have to check the last 4 bits

 ---

+### January 8, 2021

+**Problem:** #322 Coin Change
+**Category:** Dynamic Programming

+**Solution**
+- Have a variable that stores the smallest amount of coins
+- Have an array that stores the previous number of combinations
+- Loop through each value up to the amount
+    - go through each coin and see if subtracting the amount is valid
+    - update value to minimum

+**Notes**
+-

+---